 Examples of bulk goods include essential commodities such as:

-These materials vary in physical characteristics but share a commonality in requiring bulk handling methods due to their loose, granular nature.
+These materials vary in physical characteristics but share a commonality in requiring bulk handling methods due to their loose, granular, or liquid nature.

 The UK is actively involved in the dry bulk trade, primarily handling imports of coal, iron ore, and grains.
 The demand for these commodities supports multiple industries, from energy to food production.
 Ports in the UK accommodate large bulk carriers and have specialised port warehouse storage facilities for efficiently unloading and storing these materials.
 Coal, often imported for energy production, and iron ore for steel production are particularly significant in supporting the UK’s industrial needs.